ulwlu/macos-system-preferences-automation/README.md

 - Macbook Pro 2017 15 inches

 Some options in MacOS except abobe may be missing because I don't have it.
+I don't take any responsibility, please read file before running.
+If not sure about something, ask on issue.